 - 1. Read these instructions and become familiar with the methods and data forms. - 2.
 Learn your owls!
 Listen to the training CD/MP3 to be sure you can identify any owl calls you might hear.
 Go out in your local neighbourhood in the evening to listen for owls and practice your ID skills (but try to avoid using playback unnecessarily; see Cautionary Note on p.
 12).
 Go owling with an experienced birder who can teach you the different calls you might hear on your route.
 Try to be as familiar as possible with the calls of the three most commonly encountered species: Barred, Great Horned, and Saw-whet owls.
-The training CD/MP3 also contains sounds of two other nocturnal birds you might encounter (Common Snipe and American Woodcock) which are monitored using the survey as well as two species of frogs that begin calling first in the spring (Spring Peeper and Wood Frog).

-- 3. Scout your assigned route during daylight hours.
+The training CD/MP3 also contains sounds of two other nocturnal birds you might encounter (Common Snipe and American Woodcock) which are monitored using the survey as well as two species of frogs that begin calling first in the spring (Spring Peeper and Wood Frog). - 3.
+Scout your assigned route during daylight hours.
 If you wish, distribute flyers to local residents to let them know that you'll be conducting the survey near their homes in the coming weeks.
 Some local residents are puzzled by the owl sounds which often make their dogs bark. - 4.
 If you are using your own CD or MP3 player, check to be sure that it is working and that it is loud enough by carrying out the test outlined in the box on page 5.
-If you do not own a CD player, check the list of locations included with your kit to see where you can pick up a CD player.
+If you do not own a CD player, notify the survey coordinator who can arrange for you to borrow one.
 Reserve the CD player for 1-3 nights during the time period when you think you'll be surveying your route.